Edward Gibbon Wakefield: Principles of "systematic colonisation"

 In 1831, Lord Howick, Under-Secretary of the Colonial Office was won over by the idea of selling land at a fixed, uniform price, and based his "Ripon Regulations" on this principle, issued in February 1831, which abolished free land grants, replacing them with and land sales at public auction, set at a minimum price of five shillings per acre in the colony of New South Wales.

 After his Letter from Sydney in 1829, Wakefield's name became associated with other "scientific theories" of colonisation similar to his.
-People who accepted these ideas were usually on the side of the colonists, and were called "systematic colonizers," or (more commonly) "colonial reformers" and "radical imperialists," to highlight their Radical Whig political roots.
+People who accepted these ideas were usually on the side of the colonists, and were called "systematic colonisers," or (more commonly) "colonial reformers" and "radical imperialists," to highlight their Radical Whig political roots.

 After his release Wakefield briefly turned his attention to social questions at home, and produced a tract on the Punishment of Death (1831), with a graphic picture of the condemned sermon in Newgate, and another on the rural districts, with an equally powerful exhibition of the degraded condition of the agricultural labourer.
 He soon, however, became entirely engrossed with colonial affairs.